wandersonwhcr/romans/README.md

 ```

 You can use this structure to validate Roman numbers, adding a _try..catch_
 block to check if `$input` is valid.
-Also, you can validate if an Integer can be
+Also, you can validate if an `int` can be
-filtered to Roman using a `IntToRoman` filter.
+filtered to Roman using an `IntToRoman` filter.

 ```php
 use Romans\Filter\IntToRoman;